How to make your answers in the IELTS speaking test more interesting, and get a higher band score

-- Your answer will be longer.
+- your answers will be longer.
 You are more likely to persuade the examiner that you can speak at length without noticeable effort

-- It’s easy to make complex sentences, using because, which.
+- it’s easy to make complex sentences, using who, because, which, which is why.

 So, if you’re serious about succeeding in IELTS, you’ll illustrate your answers instead of giving boring lists.